hewliyang/fyp-typst/preliminaries.typ

 - $x(t)$ is the input signal in the time domain (amplitude vs time)
 - $X(f)$ is the complex valued frequency domain representation of the signal (amplitude vs frequency)

-In audio processing, the frequency domain representation of audio signals are often more informative compared to it's time domain counterpart for identifying types of sounds in a signal.
+In audio processing, the frequency domain representation of audio signals is often more informative compared to it's time domain counterpart for identifying types of sounds in a signal.

 As we have established above, in digital signal processing we work with *discrete* signals.
 Similarly, the *Discrete Fourier Transform (DFT)* is defined as: